import-js/eslint-import-resolver-typescript/README.md

         "bun": true, // resolve Bun modules https://github.com/import-js/eslint-import-resolver-typescript#bun

-        // Choose from one of the "project" configs below or omit to use <root>/tsconfig.json by default
+        // Choose from one of the "project" configs below or omit to use <root>/tsconfig.json or <root>/jsconfig.json by default

-        // use <root>/path/to/folder/tsconfig.json
+        // use <root>/path/to/folder/tsconfig.json or <root>/path/to/folder/jsconfig.json
         "project": "path/to/folder",

-        // Multiple tsconfigs (Useful for monorepos)
+        // Multiple tsconfigs (Useful for monorepos, but discouraged in favor of `references` supported)

         // use a glob pattern
-        "project": "packages/*/tsconfig.json",
+        "project": "packages/*/{ts,js}config.json",

         // use an array
         "project": [
           "packages/module-a/tsconfig.json",
-          "packages/module-b/tsconfig.json",
+          "packages/module-b/jsconfig.json",
         ],

         // use an array of glob patterns
         "project": [
           "packages/*/tsconfig.json",
-          "other-packages/*/tsconfig.json",
+          "other-packages/*/jsconfig.json",
         ],

-        // use <root>/jsconfig.json
-        "project": "jsconfig.json",
       },
     },
   },